jrpotter/notebook/notes/memory/virtual.md

 <!--ID: 1754189768120-->
 END%%

+## Page Tables

+A **page table** is a lookup table managed by the [[operating_systems/index|OS]].
+It is an array of **page table entries** (PTEs), each of which consists of a valid bit, permission bits, and a (possibly null) memory address.
+Page tables are usually arranged in a hierarchy.
+A hierarchy of more than one level is called a **multi-level page table**.
+Each [[processes|process]] has its own hierarchy of page tables.

+The starting address of a page table is contained in a special CPU register called the **page table base register** (PTBR).

 %%ANKI
 Basic
-What name is given to the lookup table used by an MMU?
+What name is given to the lookup tables used by an MMU?
 Back: A page table.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1754255440567-->